 - Use top threads in colours that coordinate with your appliqué pieces.

 - Use an appliqué foot on your sewing machine if you can.
-It has a clear plastic base, so it’s much easier to see what you are doing (see above images).
+It has a clear plastic base (often with a wide split at the front), so it’s much easier to see what you are doing (see above images).

 - When sewing on t-shirts and knit fabric, use a ball point needle in your machine.
 This type of needle won’t break or damage knitted fibres, like a normal needle can.

-- Some people like to use a stabiliser under the fabric they are appliquéing on.
+- Some people like to use a stabiliser under the base fabric.
 ‘Tear-away’ or even freezer paper has been known to help keep stitching from puckering and moving during the appliqué stitch process.
 This is great when you choose a ‘satin stitch’ setting on your machine.
 I prefer not to use any form of stabiliser when using blanket stitch.
 This allows my sewing to have movement and flexibility while stitching, which gives a neater finish and allows my stitching to be more accurate.

 - There are a number of online tutorials for tips and tricks when stitching appliqué with your machine.
 Get to know what your machine is capable of.